 Please click here to see the popup 1

-Belt conveyor systemsprovide a continuous loop that enables the transportation of materials around a production plant or other facility.
-Belt materials can be specified, e.g. depending on hygiene requirements, temperature of product etc.
+These systems consist of multiple conveyors.
+These provide a continuous loop that enables the transportation of materials around a production plant or other facility.
+The materials used for belt manufacture can be specified, depending on hygiene requirements, the temperature of product, etc.